loganmarchione/homelab_infra/terraform/production/README.md

-# terraform
+# production

-## Overview
+## Explanation

-Repo containing Terraform files.
+Repo containing Terraform files that are currently being used, aka "production".

 ## AWS assumptions

 * The AWS account was already created
 * The `Administrators` group was [already created](https://docs.aws.amazon.com/IAM/latest/UserGuide/getting-started_create-admin-group.html) with the `AdministratorAccess` policy.
 * Access to billing has been [granted to IAM users](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/control-access-billing.html#ControllingAccessWebsite-Activate).